Nicholas2023/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ####4.
 Global variables####

-* echo printenv : a script that lists environment variables.
+* printenv : a script that lists environment variables.

+####5.
+Local variables####

+* diff set.sorted printenv.sorted | grep "<" :  a script that lists all local variables and environment variables, and functions.